hyprwm/hyprland-wiki/content/useful-utilities/must-have.md

 _Starting method:_ Automatic on systemd, manual otherwise.

-Pipewire is not necessarily required, but screensharing will not work without it.
+Pipewire is not necessarily required, but screen sharing will not work without it.

 Install `pipewire` and `wireplumber` (**not** `pipewire-media-session`).